Newbrict/obsidian-obligator/README.md

    these variables will be blank.

 ## TO-DO (In priority order)
+* Fix the settings page refreshing killing focus when typing a template file
 * Simplify the settings by removing the start heading.
+* Write documentation explaining how to use the obligate template
 * Make the fold state carry over to the new note.
 * Make it so that checked tasks which have unchecked subtasks will get copied over anyway.